 Those descendents of Indians who are not covered by the operation of the Indian Act include the Metis and all the descendents classified as non-status Indians.
-The Metis are identified as a seperate Aboriginal group in the Canada Act 1982.
-5 Historically, they included those people recognized and dealt with as a seperate group in the Manitoba Act 1870 and in the Dominion Lands Act of 1879.
-Today the descendents of these people form the core group of Metis.
-Therefore, in this presentation we will address ourselves only to those descendents of Indians who can be classified as Indians without legal Indian status or non-status Indians. are two distinct groups of non-status Indians. group are those persons of Indian ancestry whose ancestors or who themselves have never taken advantage of the opportunity to register as Indians.
+The Metis are identified as a separate Aboriginal group in the Canada Act 1982.
+Historically, they included those people recognized and dealt with as a separate group in the Manitoba Act 1870 and in the Dominion Lands Act of 1879.6 Today the descendents of these people form the core group of Metis.
+Therefore, in this presentation we will address ourselves only to those descendents of Indians who can be classified as Indians without legal Indian status.
+There are two distinct groups those referred to as non-registered Indians and those referred to as non-status Indians.
+The first group are those persons of Indian ancestry whose ancestors or themselves have never taken advantage of the opportunity to register as Indians.
 They fit the current Indian Act definition of an Indian and could register if they so chose.
 If not accepted by a band they would be added to the general list of Indians.
-It is generally concluded that there are only a small number of non-status Indians who fit into this category, as most of these persons were registered in an intensive registration drive carried out by the federal government in the early 1950's.
+It is generally concluded that there are only a small number of non-registered Indians who fit into this category, as most of these persons were registered in an intensive registration drive carried out by the federal government in the early 1950's.

-The second group of non-status Indians includes those persons who themselves or who through their ancestors have lost their status due to the operations of the Indian Act.
+The second group the non-status Indians includes those persons who themselves or who through their ancestors have lost their status due to the operations of the Indian Act.
 This Act over the years has included a number of provisions which excluded certain Indians.
 Some of these exclusions were voluntary and others were involuntary.
 The voluntary exclusion was the enfranchisement provision of the Indian Act which provided for persons who belonged to a band or tribe to apply for enfranchisement.
 If they met certain conditions and enfranchisement was granted, they gave up their status as Indians and supposedly were put on an equal footing with all other Canadian citizens.
-7